linx-software/linx-oauth2-token-service/README.md

 ### Register a new app with the Servive provider

-1. Login in to the chosen service providers developer console.
+1. Login in to the chosen service provider's developer console (i.e. Github).
 2. Register a new connected/oauth application.
 3. Provide a 'Redirect' or 'Callback' url which is used to return the authorization code.